-The average man who adopts this device or mental classification does so because he has become inoculated through the press or the stage with diluted psychology, or psycho-analysis, or second-hand racial theory.
+The average man who adopts this device of mental classification does so because he has become inoculated through the press or the stage with diluted psychology, or psycho-analysis, or second-hand racial theory.
 The Anthroposophist does so because he has spent so much time reading Dr. Steiner’s lectures that he instinctively tries to talk and write like them on every possible occasion.
 Faced by an opinion with which he disagrees, he says: That is abstract, or that is Ahrimanic.
 You said that because Ahriman made you say it!
-It does not seem to have occurred to him that, if Ahriman tells the truth, it is none the less true.
+It does not seem to have occurred to him that, if Ahriman tells a lie, the lie can be exposed and, if Ahriman tells the truth, it is none the less true.
 Balaam also spoke the truth.
 But such thinkers have forgotten that climbing a mountain is not the same thing as looking at the view from the top, and requires different methods.

 To say the truth Anthroposophists have less excuse than most of the other people who are guilty of this dangerous solecism.
 For it is the lack of the very thing they do possess which has elsewhere given rise to this babel of voices, uncomprehending and uncomprehended, among which we live.